 Sometimes as a writer, all you need is one idea, one push or just about one familiar pattern to trigger your creative faculty to come alive.

 And this trigger might be right there on that your competitor’s blog or Google Search Page or just about any other blog that writes on subject similar to yours.

 When you feel less able to write, Instead of waiting for inspiration to come, take a step to deal with writer’s block by checking out other websites, books or magazines similar to yours.

 Use Google to make searches relating to themes you’d want to write about.
 Read through the results that show up and find out what it says.

 The idea is not to copy up other people’s content.
 The idea is that at some point during your search, you might find some inspiration or a whole new angle to start your own content.

 Content Curation is all about finding valuable content within your niche and presenting it to your audience in a way that adds value to them.

 If you find it difficult to deal with writer’s block, using content Curation is a good strategy to fix yourself and get back into writing.

-For instance, your audience gets more value; the authors of the original post can get to share it with their audience or link back to your blog.
+Done well, content Curation can give you a lot of benefits.
+For example, your audience gets more value; the authors of the original post can get to share it with their audience or link back to your blog.

 In turn, this will expose you to a new audience; get you some better traffic while building you some relationships you can leverage on in the future.